zio/zio-http/docs/website/docs/v1.x/dsl/socket/websocketframe.md

 ZIO HTTP envisions the WebSocketFrame as a [Sum](https://en.wikipedia.org/wiki/Tagged_union) type, which allows exhaustive pattern matching to be performed on it.

-The following is an example of how pattern matching can be done on the WebSocketFrame type:
+You can do pattern matching on the WebSocketFrame type in the following way:

 ```scala
 val frame: WebSocketFrame = ...